bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-idaptive-saml-sso-for-bitrise.md

 Learn how you can:

-* [Check out Org member’s SAML SSO statuses](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) once the connection is up.
+* [Check out Workspace member’s SAML SSO statuses](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) once the connection is up.
 * [Invite new members with SAML SSO.](/team-management/organizations/saml-sso-in-organizations/#inviting-new-org-members-with-saml-sso)
-* [Enforce SAML SSO login](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization) to the Org once all Org members have authorized their SAML SSO connection to the Org.
+* [Enforce SAML SSO login](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization) to the Workspace once all Workspace members have authorized their SAML SSO connection to the Org.
 * [Log into your Org](/team-management/organizations/saml-sso-in-organizations/#logging-in-via-saml-sso-with-a-bitrise-account) now that SAML SSO is set up.
 * [Disable SAML SSO on an Org](/team-management/organizations/saml-sso-in-organizations/#disabling-an-organizations-saml-sso).